jhasaurav97/QuickNote/README.md

 ## File Structure
 ### index.html:
 Contains the structure and content of the application.
-### style.css: H
+### style.css:
-andles the styling and layout of the interface.
+Handles the styling and layout of the interface.
 ### index.js:
 Adds functionality for creating, saving, and deleting notes.